zelanko/sql-docs.ja-jp/docs/database-engine/availability-groups/windows/configure-backup-on-availability-replicas-sql-server.md

 ```
 IF (NOT sys.fn_hadr_backup_is_preferred_replica(@DBNAME))
 BEGIN
-      Select ‘This is not the preferred replica, exiting with success’;
+      Select 'This is not the preferred replica, exiting with success';
-      RETURN 0 – This is a normal, expected condition, so the script returns success
+      RETURN 0 - This is a normal, expected condition, so the script returns success
 END
 BACKUP DATABASE @DBNAME TO DISK=<disk>
    WITH COPY_ONLY;